-If an organisation is a New Zealand registered charity, there is, in addition to providing financial reports, a requirement to supply non-financial information in a Statement of Service Performance (SSP) under Tier 3 (operating expenditure of less than \$2 million) and Tier 4 (operating expenditure of less than \$125,000), which was introduced in 2015.
-If an organisation is not a registered charity, these requirements can be applied to other non-profit sporting entities.
+If an organisation is a New Zealand registered charity or Incorporated Society under the new Incorporated Societies Act 2022 (other than a small society, there is a requirement to supply non-financial information under Entity information and the Statement of Service Performance (SSP) in the entities financial statements.
+This includes for Tier 3 (operating expenditure of less than \$2 million) and Tier 4 (operating expenditure of less than \$140,000) entities.

-An aim of the SSP is to give accountability for the resources used by an organisation in achieving the reason for their existence - or mission.
+The aim of the non-financial information is to give accountability for the resources used by an organisation in achieving the reason for their existence - or mission.